R. N. Ravi: Governor of Meghalaya (2019–2020)

-Governor of Tamil Nadu
+Governor of Tamil Nadu (2021–2026)

-On 9 September 2021, Ravi was appointed as the governor of Tamil Nadu, and he took charge on 18 September 2021.
-While he was welcomed by Tamil Nadu chief minister and Dravida Munnetra Kazhagam (DMK) chief M. K. Stalin, his appointment was questioned by Congress and Viduthalai Chiruthaigal Katchi, allies of the ruling DMK, who claimed an ulterior motive in his appointment.
+On 9 September 2021, Ravi was appointed the governor of Tamil Nadu, and he took charge on 18 September 2021.
+While he was welcomed by Tamil Nadu chief minister and Dravida Munnetra Kazhagam (DMK) chief M. K. Stalin, his appointment was questioned by allies of the DMK such as the Congress and Viduthalai Chiruthaigal Katchi, who claimed an ulterior motive in his appointment.

 During his tenure, Ravi had multiple face-offs with the Tamil Nadu government.
 In May 2022, he had kept 21 bills passed in the Tamil Nadu assembly on hold.
 He was criticised by politicians in Tamil Nadu for his delay in approving the bills and interference in the functioning of the government.
+On 4 February 2022, he returned the bill seeking exemption from NEET to the speaker of the Tamil Nadu assembly, 142 days after it was passed in the assembly.
+The assembly subsequently re-adopted the bill, and forwarded it to the governor, who then reserved it for the consideration of the president.
+The president later declined assent to the bill.
 In April 2022, the Supreme Court questioned Ravi's action to refer the Rajiv Gandhi assassination convict A. G. Perarivalan's remission plea to the president as threatening the federal structure of government.

 In January 2023, Ravi suggested that Tamilakam would be a more suitable name for the state of Tamil Nadu and criticised that the ruling political parties in the state have been regressive in the past fifty years.
 His remarks were condemned by leaders of various political parties including the ruling DMK, the opposition All India Anna Dravida Munnetra Kazhagam, and other regional parties, while being welcomed by the Bharatiya Janata Party.
 Protests were organised by some college students against his remarks.